Working with Natural Resources

 Careers with the Department of Natural Resources involve using a wide variety of scientific and technical skills.
 In addition to math, science and engineering fields, there are opportunities in other job fields that support the department's efforts, including accounting, data management, computer systems, program management, legal counsel and public policy.

-Several of the department's job class titles that fit under a Conservation and Wildlife Management degree and Ecology and Field Biology degree include:
+As an example, several of the department's job class titles that fit under Conservation and Wildlife Management, Ecology or Biology degrees include:

 - Environmental Specialist I/II/III